renoust/talipot/doc/user/algorithm.rst

 Algorithms can modify the layout, the set of selected elements, the size and color of elements, or compute a metric.
 As explained in the :ref:`quick presentation of the GUI <algo_window>`, algorithms are accessed through the *Algorithm* list, located in the left panel.

-The standard Tulip tool contains a lot of frequently updated and improved algorithms.
-With its plugin manager system, you can also search among databases to import or even implement your own algorithms and integrate them in Tulip.
+The standard Talipot tool contains a lot of frequently updated and improved algorithms.
+With its plugin manager system, you can also search among databases to import or even implement your own algorithms and integrate them in Talipot.

 .. _algo_algorithm: